Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: Introduction

 \section{Introduction}

-The X-ray pulsar A 0535+262 was discovered by the Ariel V spacecraft in April 1975 during a giant outburst with a period of 104 s \citep{Co75, Ro75} and an orbital period of $P_{orb}=111.1\pm0.3$ d \citep{Fi96}.
+The X-ray pulsar 1A 0535+262 was discovered by the {\it Ariel} V spacecraft in 1975 April during a giant outburst with a period of 104 s \citep{Co75, Ro75} and an orbital period of $P_{orb}=111.1\pm0.3$ d \citep{Fi96}.
 It is a pulsating X-ray binary system associated with the Be star HDE 245770 \citep{Li79} in a highly eccentric orbit with eccentricity $e=0.42\pm0.02$ \citep{Fi96}.
 The source went through several giant outbursts in 1975, 1977, 1980, 1983, 1989, 1994, 2005, 2009, and 2011 \citep{Na82,Ma89,Se90,Wi94,Fi96,Ca11}.
-During the giant outburst in 1989, CRSF at 45 keV and a harmonic at 100 keV \citep{Ke94} were detected, from which the magnetic field of the X-ray pulsar was estimated to be B $\sim$4$\times10^{12}$ G \citep{Ke94}.
 During the 1994 outburst, Quasi-Periodic Oscillations (QPOs) were observed within the range 27--72 mHz \citep{Fi96}, with frequency correlated to the X-ray flux and spin-up torque \citep{Fi96, Gh96}.
-The source went through a giant outburst again in November 2020 after nearly 10 years.
+The source went through a giant outburst again in 2020 November after $\sim$10 years.